Tennis Elbow Treatment

 Most patients successfully relieve their symptoms using these non-surgical, conservative treatments.
 If your symptoms haven’t abated after six months or so, see your GP for a referral to Dr James McLean.

-Steroid or PRP Injections For Tennis Elbow
+Steroid or Therapeutic Injections For Tennis Elbow

 The injection is done using image guidance (such as ultrasound) so the medicine can be delivered precisely in the right spot.
 It contains an anaesthetic, so it’s less painful.
 However, you may feel some mild discomfort during the injection, and experience some redness and swelling afterward.